 From working as a Project Manager at Proctor & Gamble to running Veena’s Market as a solopreneur, Veena Prasad has created a career out of challenging herself.
-Project Feast, which will be featured at NBIS’ June 13th Eco-Hour, emerged from an application for a grant created only two days before the deadline.
+Project Feast, emerged from an application for a grant created only two days before the deadline.
 The time constraint was no barrier to Project Feast; the idea quickly gained followers including Aparna Rae, Veena’s business partner who has over ten years of experience working with refugee communities in Chicago, Vancouver, and in Seattle.
 “Project Feast was born from an understanding of what a perfect ‘job’ looked like to me.”
 Veena said recently.
 “I missed working with others and realized that I wanted to do something that had a positive impact on society.”
-Veena’s desire to do something positive has paid off in a big way and Project Feast has established itself as a social-impact non-profit aiming to help immigrant and refugee cooks find sustainable employment in the food industry through relevant job training programs.
+Veena’s desire to do something positive has paid off in a big way and Project Feast has established itself as a social-impact non-profit aiming to help immigrant and refugee cooks find sustainable employment in the food industry through relevant job training programs. (more…)

 Like a growing number of the population, founder James Morse is allergic to peanuts and tree nuts and has been since he was a child.
 His allergy is so sensitive that he is unable to try most bakery products—even the smallest amount of residual nut can send him to the hospital.
 Most of the reactions suffered have been due to inadvertently touching some peanut or nut residue and then touching his mouth or eating something by hand like a bagel or slice of pizza.
 The point of contamination may have been as unthreatening as a doorknob that had recently been touched by someone who had eaten peanuts.

 To improve their commitment to selling “Nut Safe” products, Little Rae’s Bakery eliminated all peanuts and tree nuts from their products and became a Nut Free facility in July of 2008. (more…)